 2) When and why did you attend WLC (Women Leading Change)?

 December 1997.
 I attended because I had already taken some course work from Generative Leadership Group and wanted to learn more.
 At that time, I was part of a team that was chartered to deliver a breakthrough product.
-I knew that gaining more experience and knowledge around generative and contextual leadership would allow me to achieve those results.
+I knew that gaining more experience and knowledge around generative and Leading by Context™ would allow me to achieve those results.

 3) What skills have you used the most since the program?

 I have totally shifted the way I see people and what they have to offer.
 I believe that people want to come to work to make a difference.
 I continue to use and build my active listening skills, and find myself more open to looking for new possibilities.
 I also find that framing the context of a situation and consciously traversing the scales are both helpful tools.

 4) What results are you most proud of having produced?